 So while we’re very interested in working with you in this respect, we’re also quite concerned about how we are perceived by our clients, readers, search engines and others in the industry.
 Good quality content can go a long way, whereas low quality guest posts do more damage than good and we want to avoid this.

 Content cannot be copied from somewhere else or copied from houseextensiondesigns.co.uk to another website.
 If we discover at a later date that the content was reproduced from some other website, we reserve the right to remove it without warning or money back.

 The quality is not debatable

 The content needs to be gramatically and factually correct and well-written, with 3rd party references where possible.
 Please use respected sources like well-known news websites (think British Journalism Awards / Pulitzer Prize type of magazines); Wikipedia is not ideal but decent, Google Scholar and other authoritative sources are quite good.

 Use headings to break down the main points.
 Don’t sell, describe and present.
 You can quote your website provided that it’s genuinely useful to the reader.
 Otherwise stick to the “content promoted by [brand with link]”.

 We want content that’s between 500 and 1500 words, treats a topic with deference and the audience with respect.
+“5 Reasons Why Home Extensions Are The New Black” -type of content is simply not acceptable.
 If the purpose of your article focuses on backlinks and brand mentions, you better ensure there’s enough genuine value for the readers in the content.

 The content needs to be relevant to our existing audience: architects and construction specialists designing and building home extensions and lofts, as well as home owners who consider investing in – or are in the process of creating – home extensions and lofts.
 Other relevant content could be information regarding the legislation, house extension design ideas, building materials, costs depending on the location in the UK, history of the various types of architcture, specialised software etc.